Malepunyo Mountain Range

-Malepunyo Range (also known as Malipunyo Range, Mount Malepunyo, Mount Malipunyo, Mount Manabu or Mount Malarayat) is an extinct volcano located in Luzon.
+Malepunyo Range (also known as Malipunyo Range, Mount Malepunyo, Mount Malipunyo, Mount Manabu or Mount Malarayat) is an inactive volcano located in Luzon.
 The mountain range is located between the provinces of Batangas, Laguna and Quezon.
 It is popular among mountaineers, and has three interconnected destinations: Mt.
 Malepunyo, the highest; Bagwis Peak (also known as Mt.
 Susong-Cambing); and Mount Dalaga (also known as Manabu Peak).